In this article, Kate Priestman finds out more about the requirements of an Ecological Clerk of Works…

 An ECoW is essentially the eyes and ears of a project on the ground.
-They generally work independently and ensure that the construction works on a scheme are undertaken in accordance with legislation and best practice, project plans/assessments, EPS licence methodology & mitigation, and stakeholder/regulator requirements.
+They generally work independently and ensure that the construction works on a scheme are undertaken in accordance with legislation and best practice, project plans/assessments, EPS licence methodology and mitigation, and stakeholder/regulator requirements.

 As an ‘Adviser’ the EcoW’s role is likely to include the following:

-- Provide regular updates to stakeholders and the project team.
+- provision of regular updates to stakeholders and the project team

-- Complete relevant documentation on an ongoing basis.
+- completion of relevant documentation on an ongoing basis

-- Work with the project team to provide solutions to any issues that arise during the course of the works.
+- problem-solving and provision of solutions to any issues that arise during the course of the works

-- Provide information for the public regarding the works that are being undertaken and the protection / mitigation measures that are being implemented.
-The ECoW may also be required to directly engage with the public during the course of the works.
+- provision of information for the public.
+The ECoW may also be required to directly engage with the public during the course of the works

-- Responsible for overseeing the construction of any mitigation features that are required as part of the project, this can include habitat restoration/construction, the installation of specific structures for species mitigation, and construction of enhancements for example, ponds and hibernacula.
+- responsibility for overseeing the construction of any mitigation features that are required as part of the project, this can include habitat restoration/construction, the installation of specific structures for species mitigation, and construction of enhancements

 What skills are required?

-- The ability to communicate to non-ecologists in a way that is clear, concise way and constructive.
+- the ability to communicate to non-ecologists in a way that is clear, concise and constructive

-- The ability to produce and deliver clear tool-box talks to contractors.
+- the ability to produce and deliver clear tool-box talks and communications to contractors

-- Possess an understanding of the engineering/construction requirements and methodology of a scheme.
+- an understanding of the engineering/construction requirements and methodology of a scheme

-- Ability to work on your own and make decisions on the spot.
+- ability to work independently and make decisions on the spot

-- The confidence and experience to direct contractors in their operations when required.
+- the confidence and experience to direct contractors in their operations

-- Flexibility to changes in ways of working, adapting method and approach accordingly.
+- flexibility to change ways of working, adapting method and approach accordingly

-- Ongoing input into design and methodology as the scheme progresses.
+- input into design and methodology as the scheme progresses

-- Ability to be practical and come up with solutions and advice where necessary.
+- the ability to be practical and come up with solutions and advice where necessary

-- Construction Skills Certification Scheme (CSCS) registered (often required for development related site work).
+- Construction Skills Certification Scheme (CSCS) registered (or equivalent), which is often required for development related site work.

 Overall, the ECoW role is a fulfilling one.
-It is hands on, challenging and interactive and it is a great feeling to see a project come successfully to fruition.
+It is hands on, challenging and interactive and delivers a sense of achievement to see a project come successfully to fruition.

 About the Author: Kate Priestman (CEnv, MCIEEM) has over sixteen years experience as an ecologist.
 Prior to setting up her own consultancy business in 2012, Kate worked in London for over a decade, providing the lead ecology role for a number of high profile projects.
 Kate works as an artist, author, writer and editor.